JackDalba/Jacksidian/README.md

 Once both plugins are activated (navigate to the "community plugins" tab in the settings), go to the "style settings" tab under "community plugins."

-Click "Import" in the top-right corner of the box, and select the file you downloaded from this page.
+Click "Import" in the top-right corner of the box, and select the file downloaded from this page.
 Restart obsidian if needed.